 Association International du Theatre pour l’Enfance et la Jeunesse

-2.2 To work for the recognition and acknowledgement of theatre for children and young people.
+3.1.2 To work for the recognition and acknowledgement of theatre and performing arts for children and young people.

-2.3 To work for improvement of the conditions of theatre for children and young people all over the world.
+3.1.3 To work for improvement of the conditions of theatre and performing arts for children and young people all over the world.

-2.4 To improve the common knowledge of theatre for children and young people worldwide, thus drawing the attention of international and national authorities to the importance of taking children and young people and the artistic work created for them seriously.
+3.1.4 To improve the common knowledge of theatre and performing arts for children and young people worldwide, thus drawing the attention of international and national authorities to the importance of taking children and young people, and the artistic work created for them, seriously.

-2.5 To give people working with theatre for children and young people the opportunity to learn about the work of colleagues from other countries and cultures, thus enabling them to enrich theatre for children and young people in their own country.
+3.1.5 To give people working with theatre and performing arts for children and young people the opportunity to learn about the work of colleagues from other countries and cultures, thus enabling them to enrich theatre and performing arts for children and young people in their own country.

 The means of achieving these aims will be:

 3.2.1 Organization, promotion and support of national, regional, and international programmes, congresses, conferences, festivals, study tours, exhibitions, and other activities.